Mahasamund: Important Offices

 Income Tax Office, Labour Court, 20 RR battalion, Child Remand Home, Dean Medical College, Central Jail, National Highway Projects, Railway Sections Proposed ADRM Railway, Railway Yard, FCI, Polytechnic Engg.
 And Vetnary, Weather information center, Housing Board Corporation Divisional, PWD Division, PHE division and all kinds of district level offices are also located.

 Culture and religion

 About 90 percent population of the city follow Hinduism.
 People from all over India have settled here.

 Politics

 Mahasamund is the very high profile and one of the 11 parliament constituency in the state of Chhattisgarh.
 This constituency is the seat of former Union Minister Vidya Charan Shukla who contested 12 lok sabha elections in which he won 11 and 1 loss against first Chief Minister Ajit Jogi.
 In the 2014 general election Ajit Jogi lost the election against BJP candidate Chandu lal Sahu.

 The assembly segments are Mahasamund, Saraipali, Basna, Khallari, Bindranawagarh, Rajim, Dhamtari, and Kurud.

-The Member of legislative Assembly from Mahasamund constituency is Dr. Vimal Chopra (Independent).
+The Member of legislative Assembly from Mahasamund constituency is Mr.Raju Kumar Sinha (Independent).